Whether you're in great shape or just skinny-fat, training for simultaneous fat loss and muscle gain will help you get you even closer to your goals.

 Note that you don’t have to perform each workout exactly once a week.
 You can have a four-way split and work out three times a week, or have a five-way split and workout three or four times a week.

 The fifth rule is to utilize some form of intermittent fasting.
-Personally I’m a fan of daily 16/8 fasting, plus a 24-hour fasts the day after a cheat day, but find a fasting protocol that works with your body and your schedule.
+Personally, I’m a fan of daily 16/8 fasting, plus 24-hour fasts the day after a cheat day, but find a fasting protocol that works with your body and your schedule.